duemunk/best-contract/README.md

 ## Parties

 ### Consultant
-Developmunk (from here on Constulant), registered under the laws of Denmark with corporate registration number DK-34968829 with registedered address:
+Developmunk (from here on Consulant), registered under the laws of Denmark with corporate registration number DK-34968829 with registedered address:
 Skoleholdervej 53, 2.tv.
 2500 Købehavn NV
 DENMARK